-Inappropriate agricultural activities and development will not be supported.
+Inappropriate agricultural activities and development will be resisted.
 These include;

-- Those which would unacceptably increase the number of vehicles travelling through the village along roads identified as having transport issues in Policy MD5 (Traffic) of this plan - Those which cause unacceptable environmental harm - Those which impact unacceptably on the key views in the Parish (identified on the Proposals Map), or on the visual amenities of Parish residents
+- Those which would significantly increase the number of vehicles travelling through the village along roads identified as having transport issues in Policy MD5 (Traffic) of this plan - Those which cause significant environmental nuisances such as noise, odour or chemical pollution - Those which impact negatively on the key views in the Parish (identified on the Proposals Map), or on the visual amenities of Parish residents

 - 5.19.
 The rural characteristics of the Parish makes the use of the land for agricultural purposes a sustainable and viable option for development.
 However, residents have expressed that they wish to avoid seeing an intensification of agricultural activities which would negatively impact upon the amenities of their lives in the Parish.
-Therefore the Neighbourhood Plan resists these forms of agricultural development.
-Policy LS4 acknowledges that many aspects of agricultural development are permitted development and therefore beyond planning control.
-On this basis the policy only applies to agricultural development which requires planning permission. - 5.20.
+Therefore the Neighbourhood Plan resists these forms of agricultural development. - 5.20.
 Certain agricultural activities can bring with them unwanted environmental nuisances such as noise and odour.
 The community has expressed a desire to discourage activities which cause these nuisances so that the quality of life for its residents remains at a high level.
 In addition, the community also has expressed a concern over the number and size of vehicles that presently pass through the village from some agricultural sites in the Parish.
 These can create traffic issues and hazardous situations, particularly along narrower roads. - 5.21.
 Therefore, the Plan seeks to discourage excessive vehicular travel through the village by resisting those agricultural developments which would exacerbate this.